paul-hammant/tbd/content/game-changers/index.md

  6 weeks required for manual regression testing.
 The engineers spent 25% of their time working on product support i.e. merging features between branches and only 5% of their time on new features.

- For the next couple of years, HP committed to a huge investment in Trunk Based Development and Continuous Integration.
+ For the next couple of years, HP committed to a huge investment in Trunk-Based Development and Continuous Integration.
 All product variants were rearchitected as a single product on a Git master, per-variant features extracted into XML config files, all engineers worldwide were given the same virtual machine for development, and a huge multi-tier continuous build process was fully automated in-house.
 The results were outstanding, with build